 To prevent falls and improve your stability, try out the following balance exercises:

-- Yoga poses: Yoga is the ideal activity to increase your strength, mobility and flexibility, translating perfectly for pickleball!
+Yoga poses: Yoga is theideal activity to increase your strength, mobility and flexibility, translating perfectly for pickleball!
 A few excellent yoga poses include the tree, any of the five warrior poses, high lunge and chair pose.
+Couple some yoga poses with one of our medicine balls for an extra challenge.

 4. Flexibility Exercises